AdguardTeam/DnsLibs/CODE_STYLE.md

 - under_score naming for classes, members, functions and variables
 - UNDER_SCORE naming for constants, enum constants
 - Namespaces:
-    - Use `ag` namespace for our classes
+    - Use `ag` namespace for our classes.
-    - Use `namespace ... {}` for declarations (usually in headers)
+    - Use `namespace ... {}` for declarations (usually in headers).
-    - Don't use `namespace ... {}` (inc. anonymous namespaces) for definitions (usually in source file)
+    - Don't use `namespace ... {}` (inc. anonymous namespaces) for definitions (usually in source file).
 - Prefixes:
     - Hungarian notation is prohibited in non-third-party code.
     - Only allowed prefixes is `_` and `m_`.
 - Suffixes:
     - No suffixes, even `_t`

 ### Language features
 - Using:
-    - Always use `using` instead of `typedef`
+    - Always use `using` instead of `typedef`.
     - Both `using` and `using namespace` is allowed, except:
-    - `using namespace std;` is forbidden
+    - `using namespace std;` is forbidden.
-    - `using namespace` in global scope is forbidden in headers
+    - `using namespace` in global scope is forbidden in headers.
 - Enums:
     - Both `enum` and `enum class` are allowed, depending on desired visibility of constants.
 - Trailing return type:
-    - Use only with templates and only if necessary
+    - Use only with templates and only if necessary.
 - Switch cases:
     - Use `[[fallthrough]]` if switch case contains one or more statements and should fall through to the next switch case.
 - Comments:
     - Should start from capital letter.
     - See "Doxygen comments" for info about Doxygen comments.
+- Exceptions:
+    - C++ exceptions should not be used.

 ### Indentation and style
 - K&R style, but:
     - Basic indent - 4 spaces.
 Tabs are not allowed.
-    - UTF-8 encoding, `\n` line endings
+    - UTF-8 encoding, `\n` line endings.
-    - Function body start: same line
+    - Function body start: same line.
-    - Constructor body start: next line after member initializers
+    - Constructor body start: next line after member initializers.
     - Binary operators like `+`, `-`, etc. should have spaces around them.
     - `if()`, `for()`, `while()`:
-        - Use compound statement even if is contains single statement
+        - Use compound statement even if is contains single statement.
-        - If loop has no body, use compound statement with `// do nothing`
+        - If loop has no body, use compound statement with `// do nothing`.
-        - Compound statement braces start: same line
+        - Compound statement braces start: same line.
-        - `else`: same line with compound statement end
+        - `else`: same line with compound statement end.
-    - Namespace content not indented
+    - Namespace content not indented.
-    - Switch cases are not indented
+    - Switch cases are not indented.
-    - Pointer and reference symbols: space between type and `*` or `&`, no space between identifier and `*` or `&`
+    - Pointer and reference symbols: space between type and `*` or `&`, no space between identifier and `*` or `&`.
     - Line wrapping for conditions:
         ```c++
-        //USE THIS INDENTATION INSTEAD
         if ((condition1 && condition2)
                 || (condition3 && condition4)
                 || !(condition5 && condition6)) {